skaringa/tzdataservice/README.md

 * Java JDK 1.7, Ant, Ivy

-* Download tz\_world.zip from <http://efele.net/maps/tz/> and unpack it into an empty directory.
+* Download timezones.shapefile.zip from <https://github.com/evansiroky/timezone-boundary-builder/releases/> and unpack it into an empty directory.

 building
 --------

         ant package

 running the service
 -------------------